QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     y

-You've actually :ref:`seen an example of this <tuple_unpacking_example>` already
+You've actually :ref:`seen an example of this <tuple_unpacking_example>` already.

-Tuple unpacking is convenient and we'll use it often
+Tuple unpacking is convenient and we'll use it often.

 Slice Notation
 ^^^^^^^^^^^^^^^^